AECP-ETHZ/FARMIND/README.md

 The ABM integrates into a gams linear programming model to select the optimal strategy from the set of ABM options and generate an income value for the year.

+# Program Overview
+For the complete system documentation download the [documentation](../documentation).

 # Library Installation in Eclipse

 Required libraries:
 1. Download jgrapht-1.1.0.zip file from here: http://jgrapht.org/
 2. Download commons-math3-3.6.1-bin.zip from here: http://commons.apache.org/proper/commons-math/download_math.cgi

-Both of the those libraries should already be downloaded and included in the /lib/ directory.
+Both of the those libraries **should** already be downloaded and included in the /lib/ directory.

 1. In Eclipse Open:
 	Window->Preferences->java->Build Path->User Libraries

 2. Select "New" and input the name of the library:
-	Either jgrapht or commons-math3-3.6.1
+	Either *jgrapht* or *commons-math3-3.6.1*

 3. After creating the library, link the new library with the jar files.
 	Select "Add JAR" and select the JAR files from the /lib/ folder in the project that correspond to the library name.